cfragiadakis/Applied-Machine-Learning-AUEB/README.md

 ```
 ## Data Resources

-You can access the word embeddings used in this project, as well as the machine learning classification models for the "Class/Section Prediction" section through this [link](https://drive.google.com/drive/folders/1fhWq8VNi8ZOD0D2jUteGo__cet208hvB?usp=sharing)
+The word embeddings used in this project, as well as the machine learning classification models for the "Class/Section Prediction" section can be accessed through this [link](https://drive.google.com/drive/folders/1fhWq8VNi8ZOD0D2jUteGo__cet208hvB?usp=sharing)

 # Main Sections